-If you are doing a snorkelling excursion at port, make sure you bring your own snorkel to save money.
-If you packed your own goggles as well, you can have your own private snorkelling excursion for free off the beach.
+If you are doing a snorkeling excursion at port, make sure you bring your own snorkel to save money.
+If you packed your own goggles as well, you can have your own private snorkeling excursion for free off the beach.
 You will be able to see enough sea life in shallow waters, and you might even see a small shark.

 Royal Caribbean offers a variety of dolphin interaction excursions, both in shallow water and deep water.
 The deep water dolphin interaction allows you to swim with the dolphins, and features a foot push, where dolphins push you through the water by your feet.
 The shallow water interaction lets you swim, play, and even kiss the friendly dolphins.